Path Ranking with Attention to Type Hierarchies: Experimental Setup

-We evaluated our method and baseline methods on two standard datasets for knowledge base completion, FB15k-237 \cite{fb15k-237} and WN18RR \cite{wn18rr}.
-FB15k-237 is a subset of the commonsense knowledge graph Freebase \cite{freebase}, and WN18RR is a subset of the English lexical database WordNet \cite{wordnet}.
-Table \ref{tab:data_stats} shows the statistics of these two datasets.
-We split the data into 80\% training and 20\% testing.
-For testing, we used all 11 relations in WN18RR and randomly selected 10 semantically different relations in FB15k-237.
-We used the SFE \cite{sfe} code to sample negative examples for each query relation.
+We evaluated our method and baseline methods on two standard datasets for knowledge base completion: FB15k-237, a subset of the commonsense knowledge graph Freebase \cite{freebase}, and WN18RR, a subset of the English lexical database WordNet \cite{wordnet}.
+The first section of Table \ref{tab:data_stats} shows the statistics of these two datasets.

+From all true triples in each KB $\mathcal{X}$, we built up a complete dataset for experiments $\mathcal{D} = \{ (e_i, r_j, e_k, y)|e_i, e_k\in \mathcal{E} \land r_j \in \mathcal{R} \land y \in \{0, 1\}\}$, where $y$ indicates whether a triple is true or false.
+This dataset contains additional false triples that are sampled from $\mathcal{X}$ using the method based on personalized page rank\footnote{\citeauthor{sfe} show that this negative sampling method has no statistically significant effect on algorithms' performance compared to sampling with PRA, another established but less efficient method used in previous works \cite{pra,deeppath}.} (released code from \cite{sfe}).
+Negative sampling is necessary because both standard datasets only contain true triples.
+As the number of negative examples has a significant effect on algorithms' performance \cite{baselines_strike_back} and evaluation, we consistently sampled 10 negative examples for each positive one.
+We split the dataset into 80\% training and 20\% testing.
+Because path-ranking based methods typically model each relation separately, the data was further divided based on relations.

 To extract paths between entities, we first constructed graphs from true triples in the datasets.
 We augmented the graphs with reverse relations following existing methods \cite{pra}.
-We extracted paths for pairs of entities using bi-directional BFS.
-We set the maximum length of paths to 6 for WN18RR and 4 for more densely connected FB15k-237.
-We sampled 200 paths for each pair if there are more paths.
+We extracted paths using bi-directional BFS.
+We set the maximum length of paths to 6 for WN18RR and 4 for more the densely connected FB15k-237.
+We randomly sampled 200 paths for each pair if there were more paths.
 Limiting the length of paths and sub-sampling paths are both due to computational concerns.